Miss Grinnell and Miss Brady Welcome to Year 3

 English

-We will be focusing on Narratives.
+We will be focusing on writing a non-fiction report

 Wider Curriculum